MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesNotificationType.md

 ---
 title: MCDConnectedDevicesNotificationType
-description: Learn about the 'MCDConnectedDevicesNotificationType' enum.
+description: Learn about the MCDConnectedDevicesNotificationType enum.
 This enum contains values that describe the type (service) of a notification.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---